10 ECTS Creditc

 Krav til forkunnskapar

-Good spoken and written English.
+Good written and spoken English.

-Four hours school exam.
+Four hour digital school exam.

 Support materials allowed during exam: